Constipation: Symptoms, treatment and prevention

-Some medications can also cause constipation, including narcotic-type pain killers such as codeine, iron supplements and some medicines used to control blood pressure.
+- Some medications, including narcotic-type pain killers such as codeine, iron supplements and some drugs used to control blood pressure.

 What are the symptoms of constipation?

-- Hard, compacted stools that are difficult or painful to pass
+- Hard, compacted poo that is difficult or painful to pass

 - Straining during bowel movements

 - No bowel movements after 3 days